• Home

 28. Dictum - Statement of law made by a judge in the course of the decision but not necessary to the decision itself.

-Explanation: A statement or remark made by a judge in a court decision that is not directly relevant or necessary to the outcome of the case.
+Explanation: A statement or remark made by a judge in a court decision that is irrelevant or necessary to the case's outcome.

 29. Doli incapax - Incapable of crime.

-Explanation: Refers to the presumption that a person below a certain age (usually a child) is incapable of committing a crime due to lack of understanding or criminal intent.
+Explanation: Refers to the presumption that a person below a certain age (usually a child) cannot commit a crime due to a lack of understanding or criminal intent.

 30. Detinue - The tort of wrongfully holding goods that belong to someone else.